 The Dark Hedges

 The Dark Hedges were planted around 250 years ago by someone who wanted to impress his neighbours.
-There are many myths and tales that surround the trees of the Bregagh Road – like the ghost that flits from tree to tree.
+There are a lot of stories about the trees of the Bregagh Road, most of them quite spooky.
 They are now mostly known as the King’s Road from Game of Thrones.
 The trees are very pretty and won’t be there for much longer.
 Definitely worth a visit while they are still there!